Stay on top of your credit and debt

 Collateral is a personal asset you own such as a car, a savings account, or a home.

-If you have assets like equity in your home, or a savings or CD account, you could potentially use them as collateral to secure a loan ― and you may be able to take advantage of a higher credit limit, better terms, and a lower rate.
+If you have assets like equity in your home, you could potentially use your home equity as collateral to secure a loan — this may allow you to take advantage of a higher credit limit, better terms, and a lower rate.
 But, remember, when you use an asset as collateral, the lender may have the right to repossess it if the loan is not paid back.

 Lenders evaluate the capital you have when you apply for large credit accounts like a mortgage, home equity, or personal loan account.
 Capital represents the assets you could use to repay a loan if you lost your job or experienced a financial setback.